 - Face mask in reverse – this mask looks like a brace headgear and goes around the patient's head pulling the upper jaw back into the appropriate place.
 This "reverse-pull" face mask is adjustable to fit the size of children, teens, and adults.
 It comes with hooks and straps that attach to the mouth and orthodontists advise patients to wear it for 12 to 22 hours per day as per their issue.

 The American Association of Oral and Maxillofacial Surgeons recommends orthognathic jaw surgery for patients with extreme underbites.
 The surgeon will separate the bone in the back part of the jaw from the front and then alter it, so the section carrying the lower front teeth are pulled back.
-Facelift dentistry helps the lower teeth to close behind the upper set of teeth, so you do not have to undergo surgery.

 It is paramount that patients uphold excellent dental hygiene even as they get these orthodontist treatments.
 Good oral health requires brushing and flossing every day and then rinsing with an antibacterial mouthwash.
 Our professionals at Washington Dental has helped many patients with underbites to achieve beautiful smiles.